-Trust me, potty training your infant (“elimination communication”) or toddler should not be difficult or stressful.
+Trust me, potty training (“elimination communication”) your infant or toddler should not be difficult or stressful.
 Even as a new mom who puts in an average of 9-12 hours a day at work, I had my daughter “trained” by the time she was two months old.
-She was sitting and going on cue on her potty at five-months.
-At six months she went through the night without soiling (“pee” or “potty”) her cloth diaper.
-At seven-months she would signal “potty” to me when she needed to go and we were not at home.
-I managed to “train” her in three-days and reiterate those lessons daily and you can too.
+She was sitting and going on cue on her potty at five months.
+At six months, she went through the night without soiling (“pee” or “poop”) her cloth diaper.
+At seven months, she would signal “potty” to me when she needed to go and we were not at home.
+I managed to “train” her in three days and reiterate those lessons daily.
+You can too.

 Start the way I want to finish – in raising my child and in life.
 I start with a goal and I take daily steps (some days really little steps) to reach it.
 I practice persistence, consistency, and patience.
 When I fail, I forgive myself, and learn from it.
 My lesson may involve me changing my approach or the goal.

 I applied the same method to potty training my daughter.
 At nearly four weeks old my daughter had a diaper rash.
 It was unacceptable for me.
 The next day I started potty training her or to be more accurate I started “listening” and paying very close attention to her physical behavior.
 No diapers or diaper rash since that day.
 She would let me know when she needed to “potty” and I took her.
 That was it.

 My philosophy and some important facts